joepetrowski/opengov-cli/README.md

 ### Checking the Results

+We will use the Kusama referendum example to check the output.
 Let's check each of these calls and ensure they match our expectations.

 The **first one** just gives us some bytes wrapped in a `note_preimage` call: